BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_02.md

 !battle(["Jensly",:XENANALYST_M,0])

-Enter the room on the left and read the books if you like.
+Enter the room on the left and read the books.

 !battle(["Forrest",:XENANALYST_M,0])